skanehira/ff/README.md

 # if ignore_case is true, ignore case when searching
 ignore_case: true

+# if enable is true, can use bookmark
+bookmark:
+  enable: true
+  file: $XDG_CONFIG_HOME/ff/bookmark.db
 ```

 The `config.yaml` should be placed in the following path.